DMaroo/AbhiyaanSubmission/README.md

 Current PORs:
 -------------
 Currently, I am the class representative of the computer science batch of 2020.
 I am also an associate manager at E-Cell.
+I am the team representative of Team Charlie for TechSoc IHC.

 Why I want to work in the team: